jawad-wehbe/The-Hidden-Geography-of-Housing-Demand/README.md

 # Description
 # Event Study Setup
-1_search_by_location.py: Aggregates weekl  property search counts by location and search radius for buying and letting searches, and saves the results as Parquet files.
+1_search_by_location.py: Aggregates weekly  property search counts by location and search radius for buying and letting searches, and saves the results as Parquet files.

 2_location_to_oa_batch.py: Maps weekly buying and letting searches output areas, outputs weekly CSVs, and combines them into a single Parquet file.